How to Use a Plastic Bumper Repair Kit to Fix Scuffs and Cracks

 - Sand the repair area level, first with 80 grit sandpaper and then with a fine grain sandpaper to smooth it out.
 If needed, apply another light layer of filler over any gaps or dips to restore the original contours.

 - Once hardened, finish the sanding with wet fine grit sandpaper for a really smooth finish and wipe away any dust.

 - Now your repair is finished, it’s time to prime and paint the bumper.
 You’ll need proper bumper primer and paint that is flexible enough for plastic, otherwise it may crack and flake.
 You will also need to apply a clearcoat over the finished paint to keep it in good condition and prevent more damage.
 Apply at least two coats of each, primer, paint and clearcoat, allowing to dry fully between coats.
 Note that plastic bumper repair kits don’t come with paint or finishes, but may contain primer.

-- Leave a paint job to dry at least overnight, and then you’re ready to reattach the bumper to the car.
+- Leave a paint job to dry at least overnight.

 After any paint repair, it’s best to wax the car, preferably professionally to keep the paint in the best condition.
 Wait at least a week after the repair before waxing.

 Here are some great resources to help you carry out a paint repair on your car: